-In the 2021-22 HDR, São Tomé and Príncipe was attributed a Gender Inequality Index (GII) value of 0.494, ranking it 124th out of 162 countries, and a female HDI value of 0.584 (compared to 0.643 for men) resulting in a Gender Development Index (GDI) value of 0.907.
-This is above the Sub-Saharan average but below the GDI value of peer country such as Cabo Verde.
+In the 2021-22 Human Development Report (HDR), Sao Tome and Principe had a Gender Inequality Index (GII) value of 0.494, ranking 124th out of 162 countries, reflecting persistent gender disparities in health, empowerment, and economic activity.
+The country's Gender Development Index (GDI) value was 0.907, with a female HDI of 0.584 compared to 0.643 for men.
+While this is above the Sub-Saharan African average, it remains below that of peer countries such as Cabo Verde, which has made more substantial progress in gender parity.